simonmichael/hledger/MANUAL.md

     --chart-items=N            number of accounts to show (default: 10)

-Set the number of accounts to show with --items=N (default is 10).
+The number of top accounts to show (default is 10).

     --chart-size=WIDTHxHEIGHT  image size (default: 600x400)